How to Get Halal Certification in India

 The business wishing to obtain Halal Certification must apply to one of the Certification Bodies.
-It is important for the business to be aware of Halal Certification requirements at this stage and ensure that it is compliant with Halal requirements, Halal systems requirements and Halal staffing requirements.
+The company needs to be aware of Halal Certification requirements at this stage and ensure that it complies with Halal requirements, systems requirements, and staffing requirements.

 Step 2: Audit

 Once the application information is verified, Auditors (usually one Shariah Auditor and one Technical Auditor) will visit the business for inspection.
-The Auditors will verify if the following areas are acceptable for Halal Certification:
+The Auditors will confirm the following areas are acceptable for Halal Certification:

 - The overall aspects of the premises